Cycling Plans & Projects

 When the Downtown Protected Bike Lane Demonstration (23rd Street and 4th Avenue) wrapped up in November 2017, Council directed the Administration to report back on what a complete and connected downtown ‘AAA’ cycling network would look like in Saskatoon.

 The Downtown Active Transportation Network Plan will:

-- Take into consideration how cycling facilities connect to Saskatoon’s wider cycling network;
+- Take into consideration how AT facilities connect to Saskatoon’s wider network;

-- Consider the impacts to all users in the Downtown to ensure that the most appropriate streets host AAA facilities.
+- Consider the impacts to all users in the Downtown to ensure that the most appropriate streets host AT facilities.

-Planning for the Downtown AAA Network Plan is underway.
+Planning for the Downtown AT Network is underway.